 - Cover the dough with plastic wrap sprayed with nonstick spray (so dough doesn’t stick to it from the inside) or cover with a clean kitchen towel and put in a warm place to rise.

-- Once they have doubled in size (about an hour), remove sheet from oven and preheat oven up to 400F degrees.
+- Once they have doubled in size (about an hour), preheat oven up to 400F degrees.

-- Once it has reached temperature, take plastic wrap off of breadsticks and put in the oven to bake.
+- Once oven has reached temperature, take plastic wrap (or dish towel) off of breadsticks and put in the oven to bake.

-- After 6 or 7 minutes, brush the bread sticks with half the butter mixture.
+- After 6 or 7 minutes of baking, brush the bread sticks with half the butter mixture.

 - Then continue to bake for another 6-7 minutes.

 - Immediately upon removal from the oven, brush the other half of the butter on the sticks.

 “The Country Cook” is not a dietician or nutritionist, and any nutritional information shared is an estimate.
 If calorie count and other nutritional values are important to you, we recommend running the ingredients through whichever online nutritional calculator you prefer.
 Calories can vary quite a bit depending on which brands were used.

 Originally published: August 2011